alanzfu/HRprep-Hackathon/README.md

 - Chart.js
 - Parse

-##V1 User Interaction:
-- User fills out inputs with following fields
-  - name
-  - title
-  - chart type (make sure input is one of the three)
-  - labels (separated by comma)
-  - data (separated by comma, make sure length matches labels length, or labels is 0 in length)
-- Button: Verify/Submit to create Chart
--Scroll/click to load additional charts created by others

 #Coding Approach
 1. User input binding
-  - Setup info area in a <form></form>
+  - Setup info area in a div
-  - Getting info from users, binding to variables using jQuery (Make sure you coordinate with us to make sure youre using same variable names)
+  - Getting info from users, binding to variables using jQuery
     - Converting strings from label/data to arrays
     - Make sure that labels match data lengths (or that labels are 0)
-      - Create a warning and do not allow button to be pressed that shows if data/label lengths are not the same.
+      - Create a warning and do not allow submit button to be pressed that shows if data/label lengths are not the same.

 2. Parse
   - Initialize/Sign up for Parse and setup database to receive all the types of data